Karneades/awesome-vulnerabilities/README.md

 # Awesome Vulnerabilities

 Collection of awesome and fascinating vulnerabilities.
-From sneaky persistence, to time of check to time of use vulnerabilities, to vulnerabilities where a awesome combination of multiple factors leades to privilege escaltion.
+From sneaky persistence, to time of check to time of use vulnerabilities, to vulnerabilities where a awesome combination of multiple factors leades to privilege escalation.

-snagit ,
-av symbolic link timeing ( toctou) race conditions ios xml parsing

 ## Time of Check to Time of Use (TOCTOU)